-The MD&A is a narrative explanation, through the eyes of the management of Critical Elements, of how the Company performed during the three-month period ended November 30, 2022, and of the Company financial condition and future prospects.
-This discussion and analysis complements the unaudited condensed interim financial statements for the three-month period ended November 30, 2022 but does not form part of them.
+The MD&A is a narrative explanation, through the eyes of the management of Critical Elements, of how the Company performed during the three- and six-month periods ended February 28, 2023 and 2022, and of the Company financial condition and future prospects.
+This discussion and analysis complements the unaudited condensed interim financial statements for the period ended February 28, 2023.